 Was there any other reason for the name change?

-Changing the character’s name also helped to distance the character from Marvel’s very own Captain Marvel who is set to receive her first solo movie in 2019.
+Changing the character’s name also helped to distance the character from Marvel’s very own Captain Marvel who received her first solo movie in 2019 (the same year a Shazam movie was released).
 Imagine if DC and Marvel had both tried to release Captain Marvel movies in 2019 – it would have been a marketing nightmare!

 Hang on a minute – isn’t there also a wizard called Shazam?